BurningSlime1233/Azebane/Cosmic Objects/Moons/Aethoros.md

 One of the many strange things of Aethoros are the hundreds of ancient, rune carved polyhedron-shaped stones that float ominous across the moon.
 Strewn in runes few, if any, know the meaning of, etched onto them in a time long forgotten.
 These monoliths, called [[Lithos Dunameso]], are massive, all exactly the same size at 10 miles long exactly.
 It is believed that these monoliths are the cause of or atleast related to the drifting islands.
 It is believed that the drifting islands were once part of the surface and the monoliths lifted them up, creating the opening to [[The Stomach of Aethoros]].

+Another strange thing is its total disconnection from the Feywild.
+There is no corresponding place for Aethoros on the Feywild.
+Despite this, Wild Magic areas are common on the moon.

 Deep within [[The Stomach of Aethoros]], at the center of the very moon, lies the source or cause atleast for all of the strangeness of Aethoros.
 Dubbed [[The Jaw of Aethoros]], it is a seemingly all consuming singularity that warps space and even time around it. no one truly knows of its size or even its true shape as such terms become meaningless in its presence.
 The [[Lithos Dunameso]] exist in order to restrain it, floating as a result of the power they sap from it.